maximusjesse/VertaforeInternInnovationChallenge2015/VertaforeInnovationChallenge.md

 - We already have an org chart
 - LinkedIn Skills/Fields integration (would be unfeasible to expect people to enter their own skills/projects IMO)
 - Get internal organizational data

+##Vertafore Solution Forums
+##### **Description**
+This is mainly a forum to post problems and see if any other team has figured out a solution.
+It'll help overcome challenges that teams face and it will give a solution without wasting too much time.
+Why not share solutions cross teams?

+##### **Challenges**
+- This is a dev forum already.
+Can we just do this as a side thing?
+- User base throughout the company is key and requires that people constantly use this.
+- Awareness is also a factor